mattbatman/fsfe-notes/src/notes/04-connecting-to-the-server.md

 exit
 ```

-If you're denied, it's likely that you don't have your SSH keys loaded (look for a "Permission Denied (publickey)" error).
+If you're denied, it's likely that you don't have your SSH keys loaded.
+Look for a "Permission Denied (publickey)" error.
+You could specify a key while SSHing, or include the key in your keychain via your SSH config file.

 ```bash
 # specify an SSH key